-It aims to make sure you are using the best products and alerts you when research highlights a products is dangerous or less effective than previously thought.
+It aims to make sure you are using the best products and alerts you when research highlights a product is dangerous or less effective than previously thought.

-We highlight relevant MHRA news to provide you with easy access to the information that it most important to you.
+We highlight relevant MHRA news to provide you with easy access to the information that is most important to you.

 NHS England release safety alerts or risk of death alerts around products and procedures that could be used in healthcare organisations.